danielquinn/pyletheia/docs/troubleshooting.rst

 If you see ``command not found`` or ``Bad command or file name``, then either FFmpeg isn't installed, or it's not in your ``PATH``.
-You'll have to talk to someone who knows more about your operating system than I do to figure out how to get that to work.
+You'll have to talk to someone who knows more about your operating system to figure out how to get that to work.